ravikiranj/zepto-autoResizer/README.md

 ```

 ### Caveats ###
-* You will need to include the non-default ["fx" module](https://github.com/madrobby/zepto/blob/master/src/fx.js) to support animations.
+* You will need to include the non-default [fx module](https://github.com/madrobby/zepto/blob/master/src/fx.js) to support animations.
 * Currently, you can turn on *autoResize* functionality and *unbind* events later.
 There is no way to reinstate autoResizing after unbinding.
-In order to support destroy-reinstante, I had to include ["data" module](https://github.com/madrobby/zepto/blob/master/src/data.js), but I have deferred this feature as of now.
+In order to support destroy-reinstante, I had to include [data module](https://github.com/madrobby/zepto/blob/master/src/data.js), but I have deferred this feature as of now.

 ### License ###
 * BSD 3-Caluse License.
 See https://github.com/ravikiranj/zepto-autoResizer/blob/master/LICENSE for details.